adsonvinicius/v-menu-multi-level/README.md

 <h2 id="introduction">Introduction</h2>

 **v-menu-multi-level** is a customlizable UI Component for VueJS that creates a multi-level menu from a JSON data on a defined structure.
-The assigned props allows customize this menu using CSS3 properties and change the behavior of the menu.
+The assigned props allows customize this menu using CSS3 properties and change its behavior.

 #### Features: ####